Nuand/bladeRF-fsk/matlab/README.txt

 - extracts the bit sequence of the given CPFSK baseband waveform

 fsk_transmit(): Generates baseband signal for an FSK frame
+- Applies scrambling to input data bits
-- Calls fsk_mod() with FSK frame, which includes training sequence and preamble in addition to user data
+- Adds training sequence and preamble to create full FSK frame
+- Calls fsk_mod() to modulate FSK frame into an IQ signal
 - Adds a ramp up/ramp down to the beginning/end of the signal

 fsk_receive(): Receives an FSK frame from a baseband signal
-- Low-pass filters and normalizes the input signal
+- Low-pass filters and power normalizes the input signal
 - Correlates the input signal with the given preamble waveform to determine start of FSK data
 - Calls fsk_demod() to extract bits from the FSK data signal
+- Descrambles output data bits

 fsk.m: Script for simulating the modem
 - prompts for an input string (spaces are welcome) or generates random data